luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

   $ python3 -m blobconverter --raw-config /path/to/model.yml --raw-name custom_model

-You can also leave the `model.yml` file inside `resources/nn/<name>` directory.
+You can also leave the `model.yml` file inside the `resources/nn/<name>` directory.
 This will make the demo script perform the conversion for you and run the received blob

 .. code-block:: bash